wpswings/mwb-bookings-for-woocommerce/README.txt

 16. Global Calendar
 17. Sync Global Calendar With Airbnb.
 18. Global Calendar Form: The admins can create forms for global calendars to collect relevant customer information.
-19. Set a limit for booking for a particular date in the global calendar
+19. Set a limit for bookings for a particular date, order, and week off for Global Calendar

 == Frequently Asked Questions ==